yinacobian/ViromicsWorkshop/README.md

 5) Be able to download files from the web to the server

+6) Commit to finish the analysis of your dataset

 ## 1. What to do with my data right after it's sequenced?

 1.1 Download